Air-Gapped profile Transaction Security Broker (TSB)

 configuration file.

-With it it's possible to build a workflow engine that works in your online environment, without a direct connection to the HSM, while the HSM can remain in the offline environment.
-With the SKA policy implemented on the HSM these approvals are required for the HSM to either deny or approve the SKA policy and sign.
-Due to this there is a requirement to carry the approvals to the offline environment.
+With the "Air-Gapped" Profile TSB it's possible to build a workflow engine that works in your online environment, without a direct connection to the HSM, while the HSM can remain in the offline environment.
+With the SKA policy implemented on the HSM these approvals are required to be either denied or approved by the SKA policy and signed.
+Due to this workflow there is a requirement to carry the approvals to the offline environment.

 Capabilities